raybellwaves/cfanalytics/docs/README.rst

     $ make html # This will generate an index.rst and a conf.py
     $ sphinx-apidoc -o source/ ../cfanalytics ???
     $ sphinx-autobuild . _build/html # To update
+    # sphinx-build -b html . _build/html # is what readthedocs runs

 Push changes.